Alison Weir Tours

 Dr Alison Weir is the top-selling female historian in the United Kingdom since records began in 1997.
 She had a career in the Civil Service before her first book, Britain`s Royal Families, came out in 1989.
 She has since published 35 books, including The Six Wives of Henry VIII, The Princes in the Tower, Lancaster and York, Elizabeth the Queen, Eleanor of Aquitaine, Henry VIII: King and Court, Mary Queen of Scots and the Murder of Lord Darnley, Katherine Swynford, The Lady in the Tower: The Fall of Anne Boleyn and three volumes of her England's Medieval Queens quartet.
 Alison's historical novels include the Six Tudor Queens and Tudor Rose series, all of which were Sunday Times bestsellers.
 Her books have sold more than 3 million copies worldwide.
 Four have been chosen as Book of the Week on BBC Radio 4.
 Alison is a Fellow of the Royal Society of Arts and Sciences and an Honourary Life Patron of Historic Royal Palaces.
 She has been a guest historian on many historical tours for English Heritage, and developed and led a Tudor Tapestry Tour for the Smithsonian Institute in April 2010 before setting up Alison Weir Tours Ltd. later that year (See www.alisonweir.org.uk).

-After leaving Oxford, Sarah Gristwood worked as a journalist specialising in the arts and women's issues.
-The author of two Sunday Times best-selling history books, she is a regular contributor to The Times, the Guardian, the Independent and the Evening Standard.
-Arbella, her biography of Arbella Stuart, the first cousin of Elizabeth I and heir to her throne, was widely acclaimed.
-She is also the author of Elizabeth and Leicester, the story of the relationship between Elizabeth I and Robert Dudley; Bird of Paradise, a biography of the poet, actress and royal mistress, Mary Robinson; Fabulous Frocks, an illustrated account of the dresses that shaped twentieth-century fashion; Breakfast at Tiffany's: The Official Companion, which marked the fiftieth anniversary of the classic film; The Girl in the Mirror, a novel set in Elizabethan times; Blood Sisters, an acclaimed study of the royal women who brought the Tudor dynasty into being; The Story of Beatrix Potter; Game of Queens, a book about female rulers in the sixteenth century; The Queen's Mary, a novel of Mary, Queen of Scots, and Elizabeth; The Queen and Crow; Vita and Virginia: A Double Life; Churchill: An Extraordinary Life; The Tudors in Love, a ground-breaking account of how courtly love shaped the Tudor Dynasty, and the acclaimed Secret Voices: A Year of Women's Diaries.
+After leaving Oxford, Sarah Gristwood worked as a journalist specialising in the arts and women's issues, and contributing to The Times, the Guardian, the Independent and the Telegraph.
+Arbella, her biography of Arbella Stuart, the first cousin of Elizabeth I and heir to her throne, was the first of her books to feature on the Sunday Times bestseller list.
+Other books since include Elizabeth and Leicester; Blood Sisters, an acclaimed study of the royal women who brought the Tudor dynasty into being; Game of Queens, a book about female rulers in the sixteenth century; and The Tudors in Love, a ground-breaking account of how courtly love shaped the Tudor Dynasty.
+She has also written about early-twentieth-century figures from Beatrix Potter to Virginia Woolf, and Audrey Hepburn to Winston Churchill.
+She frequently appears on television discussing both historical topics, and the modern Royal Family.
+Her most recent book is the acclaimed Secret Voices: A Year of Women's Diaries.

 Dr Michael Jones is a fellow of the Royal Historical Society and a member of the British Commission for Military History.
 He is a leading military historian, with specialist interests in battle psychology and French history.
 He is a member of several distinguished societies in both the UK and France, including the Royal Historical Society and La Société d'Histoire et d'Archéologie de Bretagne.
 Michael's first book, The King's Mother, a biography of Lady Margaret Beaufort, was shortlisted for the prestigious Whitfield Prize.
 He has published nine books since, covering numerous topics from Agincourt and Bosworth to Stalingrad.
 Michael has worked extensively with veterans of the Second World War.
 He is also the author, with Philippa Gregory, of The Women of the Cousins' War and, with Philippa Langley, of The King's Grave: the Search for Richard III; his other titles include 24 Hours at Agincourt; After Hitler; and Bosworth 1485: Psychology of a Battle.
 His most recent work is an acclaimed study of the life of the Black Prince.
 Michael has been a consultant to a number of TV programmes, including Channel 4’s Richard III: Fact or Fiction, the History Channel’s Warriors series, the National Geographic’s Mystery Files and Russia Today’s The Children of Stalingrad.
 HHe has also been interviewed on the BBC’s Today programme and appeared on Melvyn Bragg’s In Our Time.
 He also has years of experience in guiding historical tours.

-Dr Tracy Borman studied and taught history at the University of Hull and was awarded a PHD in 1997.
-She went on to a successful career in heritage and has worked for a range of historic properties and national heritage organisations, including the Heritage Lottery Fund, The National Archives and English Heritage.She is joint Chief Curator of Historic Royal Palaces, the charity that manages Hampton Court Palace, the Tower of London, Kensington Palace, Kew Palace, the Banqueting House, Whitehall and Hillsborough Castlel and she is Chief Executive of the Heritage Education Trust.
+Professor Tracy Borman studied and taught history at the University of Hull and was awarded a PHD in 1997.
+She went on to a successful career in heritage and has worked for a range of historic properties and national heritage organisations, including the Heritage Lottery Fund, The National Archives and English Heritage.She is Chief Historian at Historic Royal Palaces, the charity that manages Hampton Court Palace, the Tower of London, Kensington Palace, Kew Palace, the Banqueting House, Whitehall and Hillsborough Castle and she is Chief Executive of the Heritage Education Trust.
 Tracy is the author of a number of highly acclaimed books, including Thomas Cromwell: The Untold Story of Henry VIII's Most Faithful Servant; Henrietta Howard: King's Mistress, Queen's Servant; Elizabeth's Women: The Hidden Story of the Virgin Queen; Matilda, Queen of the Conqueror; Witches: A Tale of Sorcery, Scandal and Seduction; The Story of the Tower of London; The Private Lives of the Tudors; Henry VIII and the Men Who Made Him; Crown and Sceptre: A New History of the British Monarchy, and Anne Boleyn and Elizabeth I. She has also published a trilogy of novels: The King's Witch, The Devil's Slave and The Fallen Angel.
 Tracy often appears on television and radio, and is a regular contributor to history magazines, notably BBC History.
 She is a trustee of The Buccleuch Living Heritage Trust and The National Archives Foundation, as well as a Patron of Lavenham Library, the Friends of Marble Hill House and the Chalke Valley History Festival, and Patron (Historical) of the Vectis Archaeological Trust.
 In 2017, she was awarded an honorary degree (DLit) from the University of Hull; in 2020, she was made an Honorary Fellow in the Faculty of Humanities and Social Sciences at Queen Mary University of London; and in 2021, she was made an Honorary Professor at Bishop Grosseteste University in Lincoln.
+She was awarded an OBE for services to heritage in The King's Birthday Honours 2024.
 She is also a Fellow of the Society of Antiquaries and a Fellow of the Royal Historical Society.

 John Marston has had over fifty years' experience in the travel industry, and he will accompany the tour in the role of Travel Director to ensure that all guests have information on hotels, restaurants, schedule timings, local information and baggage handling etc..
 John has worked for major commercial companies including Land Rover, Jaguar Cars and L'Oreal Cosmetics, arranging world-wide travel for groups of between forty to over four hundred.
 His experience has included planning and booking trips, and personally escorting these groups.
 For Land Rover, John was in charge of their major U.S. dealer group, looking after a party of fifty executive guests and their partners, and arranging visits to London, Eastnor Castle in Herefordshire, the Duke of Atholl's estate at Pitlochry in Scotland, and Gleneagles Hotel in Perthshire, Scotland.
 This was just one of many launch programs that John has organised; his priority has always been to give the highest standard of personal attention to guests' needs.
 John's wife Jo Marston accompanies AWT's tours; her role is to look after guests' pastoral needs and support the team.